Sanduuz/CTFWriteUps/HTBBusinessCTF2023/Reversing/Cobalt COBOL/writeup.md

 This challenge was quite a history lesson for me since I'm too young to have encountered punch cards or COBOL in real life.

-I still enjoyed it and learned quite many new things even though it was really long and I developed a special kind of hate love relationship with COBOL code.
+I still enjoyed it and learned quite many new things even though it was really long and I developed a special kind of love-hate relationship with COBOL code.